piotr-yuxuan/malli-cli/README.md

 - If the resulting value conforms to what you expect (schema validation) you may finally use it with confidence.

+# Maturity and evolution

+The API can be expected to change as we're still in version `0.0.x`.
+However, given the examples below, one would say that it covers all of the use cases one could think about regarding command-line arguments.

+However, a command-line interface is not restricted to arguments but should also gracefully handle environement variables.
+It is currently possible (see example below) but it could probably be made much simpler and straightforward.
+Please your input on this if you have any 🙂!

 # Simple example

 Let's consider this config schema: